-Risk management in the ProCredit group is the shared responsibility of the Management of ProCredit Holding.
-Credit risk, which is of particular significance for the ProCredit group, is managed by Mr Borislav Kostadinov; all other risks and the risk control function are managed by Dr Anja Lepp.
+Risk management in the ProCredit group is the overall responsibility of the Management of ProCredit Holding.
+Customer credit risk, which is of particular significance for the ProCredit group, is managed by Mr Borislav Kostadinov; all other risks and the risk control function are managed by Dr Anja Lepp.
 Ms Helen Alexander manages the compliance function, which ensures the implementation of legal regulations and requirements and avoids the risks associated with non-compliance.

 The Management of ProCredit Holding is supported by the Group Risk Management Committee (including its subcommittees) and the Group Assets and Liabilities Committee (Group ALCO).
 The Group Risk Management Committee develops the group-wide framework for risk management, monitors the risk profile of the group and, if necessary, takes decisions on risk mitigation measures.
 The Group ALCO particularly monitors the core liquidity reserve and liquidity management of the group, co-ordinates measures aimed at securing funding for the ProCredit banks and ProCredit Holding and reports on material developments in financial markets.
-In both committees the members of the Management of ProCredit Holding and the Management Board of ProCredit Bank Germany as well as the Manager Finance & Controlling and Manager HR & Internal Audit of ProCredit Holding are represented.
+In both committees the members of the Management of ProCredit Holding and the Management Board of ProCredit Bank Germany as well as the Manager Finance & Controlling and Manager HR & IT of ProCredit Holding are represented.
 As a general rule, the committees meet monthly.
-Risk management on the group level is supported by the following functions: Group and PCH Risk Control, Group Credit Risk Management, Group Financial Risk Management, Group Operational Risk Management, Group AML and Fraud Prevention, Group Funding, and Supervisory Reporting and Capital Planning.
+Risk management on the group level is supported by the following functions: Group and PCH Risk Control, Group Credit Risk Management, Group Financial Risk Management, Group Operational Risk Management, Group AML and Fraud Prevention, Group Funding, Group Compliance, and Supervisory Reporting and Capital Planning.
 The responsibilities of these functions include proposing the framework for risk management in the group as well as limits for risk positions, monitoring risk positions and compliance with limits, performing the group's capital planning and monitoring risk-bearing capacity at both bank level and group level.

-The Management at each individual bank bears responsibility for risk management within their institution.
+The Management Board at each individual bank bears responsibility for risk management within their institution.
 All ProCredit banks have risk management departments, a risk management committee and an ALCO that as a general rule meet at least monthly, as well as specialised committees that address individual risks.
 These committees monitor and manage the risk profile of the respective institution.
-In addition, the risk department of each bank reports routinely to the different risk functions at ProCredit Holding, and the respective supervisory board is informed on at least a quarterly basis about all risk-relevant developments.